ishaandey/nonparametric/docs/content-two-sample-inference.md

 If you said *yes* to all of the above, choose the **Parametric t-Test**.

-If you said no to only *3* or *4*, consider the **Permutation Test**.
+If you said no only to options (3) or (4), consider the **Permutation Test**.
 Check the distribution and number of outliers.
 If the data is skewed, use the *median* variant, and if there are outliers on both tails, consider using trimmed means.

 Otherwise, we'll use the **Wilcoxon Rank-Sum**, a powerful rank-based test to compare two samples.